-Building on this foundation, eleven faculty members of the School have been elected to the National Academy of Sciences.
+Building on this foundation, 11 faculty members have been elected to the National Academy of Sciences.
 Consistently, professors and students are singled out for prestigious awards recognizing their scientific excellence.
-The School also takes great pride in the recent rankings by the National Research Council (NRC) that place each of the four Departments in the top 15th percentile or better.
-Over the past decade, the school’s research expenditures have more than doubled.
-Moreover, the School has earned prestigious awards from the Gordon and Betty Moore Foundation, NASA, W.M.
+The school also takes great pride in the recent rankings by the National Research Council (NRC) that place each of the four departments in the top 15th percentile or better.
+Over the past decade, its research expenditures have more than doubled.
+Additionally, the school has earned awards from the Gordon and Betty Moore Foundation, NASA, W.M.
 Keck Foundation, Clare Boothe Luce Program and others.

 Professors are not only leading the world in addressing today’s problems, they are simultaneously teaching the scientists who will be solving tomorrow’s problems.
-According to a recent survey, 40% of undergraduates continue to graduate school.
+According to a recent survey, 40 percent of our undergraduate students continue their studies in graduate school.
 As with undergraduate admission, the school’s graduate programs become more selective every year.
 In the last two years, graduate students received an unprecedented 14 National Science Foundation Graduate Research Fellowships.
-Along with traditional fields of inquiry, the school offers innovative graduate curricula, including programs in Chemical and Materials Physics; Mathematical Biology; Medicinal Chemistry and Pharmacology; Polymer, Materials and Nanoscience; and Atmospheric and Environmental Science.
+Along with traditional fields of inquiry, the school offers innovative graduate curricula, including programs in chemical & materials physics; mathematical biology; medicinal chemistry & pharmacology; polymer, materials & nanoscience; and atmospheric & environmental science.

-- 11 Physical Sciences professors have been elected members of the National Academy of Sciences.
+- 11 School of Physical Sciences professors have been elected members of the National Academy of Sciences.